Graduate Student News

-Adile Aslan has a BA degree in Western Languages and Literatures (Bogazici University), an MA degree in Comparative Literature (Istanbul Bilgi University), and a second MA degree in Cultural Studies (Sabanci University).
-Her research interests are comparative modernisms, postcolonialism, Middle Eastern Studies, psychoanalysis, world literature and Global South.
-She has worked as a teaching assistant, English instructor, and translator at various institutions and universities in Turkey, Spain, Qatar, and the US.
+Adile Aslan is a PhD candidate in Comparative Literature, and has been working as a lecturer at Georgetown University-Qatar since 2017.
+She has a BA degree in Western Languages and Literatures (Bogazici University), an MA degree in Comparative Literature (Istanbul Bilgi University), and a second MA degree in Cultural Studies (Sabanci University).
+Her publications have appeared or are forthcoming in Cultura, CLCWeb (Purdue University), Cadernos de tradução and DeGruyter.
+Her research interests are comparative modernisms, the Ottoman literatures, the Habsburg literatures, Middle Eastern Studies, psychoanalysis, world literature and Global South.
+She has worked as a lecturer, visiting instructor, teaching assistant, and translator at various institutions and universities in Turkey, Spain, Qatar, and the USA.

 Davey Bendiksen, a native of Texas, received his BA in both English and Romance Languages at Carleton College, where double majors are a rare phenomenon.
 Director of the Student Photography Cooperative at Carleton and a three year member of the Carleton College Competitive Ballroom and Latin Dance Team, Bendiksen curated an exhibit of Sandburg’s “Chicago” poems and early 20th century photographs of Chicago at the Carleton Library.
 His scholarly interests lie in the areas of 20th century American and French Literature and Photography & Film Arts.